Ben-Ganon/Obsidian_Olympus_DnD/Lore - do not read!/Athens Encounter.md

-The Heroes are gathered in Athens for the summer solstice.
+The Heroes are gathered in Athens for the summer solstice, each for their own reasons.
 The weather is foggy, grey clouds smothering the sun, bitter cold biting into all.
-The Athenians, wondering what could have stopped summer from coming, hold the festivities at the temple of Athena anyway.
+The Athenians, wondering what could have stopped summer from coming, hold the festivities at the Akropolis anyway.

 Athens, even while shrouded in dark clouds and frost, still glimmers white and gold.
-The massive stone temples strewn about the city and the acropolis almost seem to glow even if no light is shining on them.
+The massive stone temples strewn about the city and the acropolis almost seem to glow even if no direct light is shining on them.
 In the streets, the citizens of Athens are a varied bunch:
-Vendors yell in the market stalls to sell produce, jewelry and other art.
+Vendors yell in the market stalls to sell produce, jewelry, pottery and other art.
 In the docks, sailors are loading massive triremes with boxes of supplies and hoisting sails and oars.
 Teachers and small classes sit outside, studying various sciences and philosophy.
 In the slave district, chained slaves walk in long lines towards giant auction houses.